Civ13/civ13-wiki/wiki/Rules.md

 On non-nomads maps, you must play the role you join as (For example, if you join as a blacksmith, you open up a shop.)
-When there are multiple teams, this does not mean you are enemies, however some maps do have two rival factions, which is generally stated.
-(EX: Colonists do not attack natives randomly.)
+When there are multiple teams/factions, their relationships are considered neutral unless it is stated otherwise (ex: Colonists do not attack Natives randomly).
-When teams do have a dispute, people with combat roles should be fighting, not civilians or shopkeepers.
+When teams do have a dispute, people with combat roles should be the ones fighting, not civilians or shopkeepers.

 ## GULAG Rules

-  - No rioting until after 30 minutes and you've made a plan.
-Not 1 guy ungas a guard and 20 join in.
-Those 20 should already be apart of the plan and know it's going to happen.
+  - No rioting until 30 minutes have passed in-game and you've made a plan with other prisoners.
+    An single prisoner may not randomly attack a guard and have the other prisoners join in if it's not part of an elaborate plan by the prisoners.
-  - Guards can't kill prisoners without **good reason** and should always try to keep them alive, a dead prisoner can't work.
+  - Guards can't kill prisoners without a **valid reason** and should always try to keep them alive (a dead prisoner is one less worker).
+    This implies that lethal force should only be used as a last resort.
+    As a guard on sniper duty, you should aim for non vital parts of the body.
-  - Guards shouldn't have any riot gear before 30 minutes, and after only when they've been given a reason.
+  - Guards shouldn't use any riot gear before 30 minutes mark.
+They also should only use it in necessity.
-  - Prisoners should always escape with a well thought plan, not wing it.
+  - Prisoners should always escape with a well thought out plan,.
-  - Prisoners can kill eachother with escalation and IC reason, a guard just needs IC reason.
+  - Prisoners may only kill each other with proper escalation and a **valid reason**.
   - Guards can't shoot first rather than baton them, they need to try and apprehend them (void in the case of riots)
-  - Prisoners are against eachother mostly based on faction, but in the end you're all comrades in gulag.
+  - Prisoners are competing against each other in three diferrent factions, but in the end they are all sharing the same fate of being in captivity.
-  - Prisoners are to do their job, if it's not open such as the mine, don't break in, wait till a guard opens it etc. Play cards or something while you wait.
+  - Prisoners are to do their assigned job.
+If a facility isn't open, don't break in, wait until a guard opens it.
-  - Guards can beat and apprehend anyone who crossed the borderline.
-The snipers can shoot, but should aim to wound, not kill.
+  - Guards can beat and apprehend anyone who crossed the borderline (yello hazard lines on the ground)
-  - You must value your life, admins will often be disabling respawn to make it so.
-Act like you actually would to your wounds and situation.
-Don't lose and arm and state "Tis but a scratch!"
+  - You must value your life (respawns may often be disabled in order to do so).
+    Act your wounds realistcally: don't lose and arm and state "It's just a scratch!"
 <br>

 ## Occupation Rules